FREE REPORT: BEST PLACES TO RETIRE

 However, if you prefer to live a mile or two outside of the city center and away from the beach, rental prices will generally be about half of that amount.

-Paying a damage deposit is the norm; usually one month’s rent for an unfurnished place or two month’s rent for furnished units.
-Since the deposit is used to cover potential damages made to the property, it is especially advantageous for you to have photos taken prior to moving into the residence.
+Since the deposit is used to cover potential damages made to the property, it is a good idea to have photos taken prior to moving into the residence.
 If your landlord insists on an overly large security deposit, you may want find a different place to rent.

 You’ll need to clarify who pays for repairs.
 Structural repairs, electrical, and plumbing problems are generally paid for by the landlord.